* Commission calls for wider involvement in net addresses

 The European Union’s executive arm stopped short of demanding greater government control as some countries like China and Russia have pushed for.

 Instead, it demanded transparency and less influence of the United States over the institutions controlling the mechanics of the Internet, such as assigning web page addresses that allow computers to locate one another on the network.

 Currently, ICANN, a California-based organisation operating under a contract with the U.S. government, oversees the introduction of new internet addresses.

 In the coming years, hundreds of new so-called top-level domain addresses such as .london or .sex will be added, offering newcomers more choice of location online as web usage grows.

 “Europe must contribute to a credible way forward for global internet governance,” said Neelie Kroes, the commissioner in charge of telecoms policy.
 “Europe must play a strong role in defining what the net of the future looks like.”

 She backed the ‘multi-stakeholder’ approach to governance, supported by the United States and industry, under which non-governmental organisations, countries, academics and the private sector collaborate on the network’s functioning.

 The success of Kroes in pushing for a greater say will depend on the degree to which the alliance of 28 countries in the European Union supports such a push.

-Europe’s resolve will be tested at a series of major conferences this year, including one in April in Brazil, which has emerged as a major critic of international surveillance carried out by the U.S. National Security Agency.
+Europe’s resolve on Internet governance will be tested at a series of major conferences this year, including one in April in Brazil, which has emerged as a major critic of international surveillance carried out by the U.S. National Security Agency.